Author: Craig Neil

 If the tide is out I recommend heading to Malacleit beach and crossing over to the island of Vallay which has lots of tucked-away bays that are perfect for relaxing beach days.

-1: Facilities are limited on North Uist so your best options for restocking supplies are either heading north to Sollas which has a Co-op or driving south to Benbecula which has a local supermarket in Balivanich.
+1: There are few shops on North Uist so your best options for restocking supplies are either heading north to Sollas which has a Co-op or driving south to Benbecula which has a local supermarket in Balivanich.

 2: Lochmaddy has a museum and arts centre that’s easily overlooked but is more than worth taking the time to visit.
 Taigh Chearsabhagh (postcode HS6 5AA) is located inside a long, low building opposite the Lochmaddy Hotel.